Skip to content

 We must do Manual Retain Counting to ensure objects created only when needed and cleared when no longer used.
 But Begining from Xcode 4.2 , ARC (Automatic Reference Counting) is introduced to avoid developers handling retain counting.
 This is still not as same as Garbage collection but an efficient way to code without worrying about memory cycles at coding time instead they can be taken care at instrumentation time.

-Why do we need to use @Synthesize?
+Why do we need to use

 We can use generated code like nonatomic, atmoic, retain without writing any lines of code.
 We also have getter and setter methods.